 So I replied and was straightforward – ‘Look, I can write the most perfect pitch for you, but the fact is people will visit your website and potentially be turned off by it.
 You won’t convert clients that way.’
 She understood me, and asked if I did websites – which was the more lucrative work I was doing at the time.”

 Through just three to four messages, he managed to land a project that potentially earns him five to ten times more money.
 Also, excelling on a higher-profile job like that earns the client’s trust and possibly converts them to long term clients.

 Of course, this isn’t the only upselling method.
 There are great examples of how brands do it, especially in e-commerce.
 With a little brainstorming, you can easily convert any of those methods to suit you.

-6. Use the stacking tactic, or “What’s in it for THEM”
+6. Use the stacking tactic

 As we talked about upselling, Jovana was reminded of Russel Brunson, a serial entrepreneur and author of Traffic Secrets.
 In one of his webinars, he mentioned a marketing tactic called “stacking”.

 For Brunson, this method is as simple as they get: “Make the thing that you are offering so much more valuable, than what you’re asking for in return.”
 As he likes to illustrate, would you rather go on a date with a person who approaches with: